Congrats, You Made A Will! Now What?

 Finally, you may have specific wishes about things like organ donation or whether you want to be buried or cremated.
 As hard as it is, it’s important to have these conversations with the people that are closest to you so they know.

-A Power of Attorney (POA) is a legal document that sets out who you want to make decisions on your behalf if you are ever unable to make those decisions for yourself.
+Planning for incapacity is an important part of a comprehensive estate plan.
+Across Canadian provinces, these documents go by different names.
+Planning for incapacity refers to the legal documents that set out who you want to make decisions on your behalf if you are ever unable to make those decisions for yourself.

-In Ontario, the procedures for signing a POA are similar to those involved with signing a Will.
-If you've used Epilogue to help you create your POAs, they will each come with a detailed set of signing instructions that will need to be followed to ensure that they are valid.
+If you’ve used Epilogue to help you create your incapacity documents, they will each come with a detailed set of signing instructions that will need to be followed to ensure that they are valid.

 Making your Will is a fantastic step toward responsible future planning — but just making a Will isn’t going to help unless you take steps to make it legally binding.
 Make your estate planning documents official by printing them out and having them signed and witnessed.